Google Sheets Project Management: What It Is and 15 Templates That Make It Easier

 Well, yes.
 There are plenty of great reasons why Google Sheets can be your project management tool of choice.
 That, and there are plenty of resources out there that do most of the work for you.
 Let’s dive in.

-Just want the templates?
+Just want the project management templates?
 Skip here.

 What is Google Sheets project management?